A Pretty, Crumby Pie

 An October weekend in New England with a trip out to Beardsley’s Cider Mill (among other stops) for some refreshments and another item on the Roadfood “Eat Before you Die” list.
 But not just any item – a dessert item.
 Yes… Bliss.

-The Beardsley’s have been farming this plot of land in White Hills, Shelton, CT since 1849!
+The Beardsley’s have been farming this plot of land in the White Hills of Shelton since 1849!
 It was a dairy farm until a school bus lost its brakes and crashed into the barn in 1973, burning it to the ground.

-In an effort to provide the growing community with a fresh, local commodity, and to preserve the farm land from being developed, we have rejuvenated the existing orchards.
-We have over 5,000 dwarf and semi dwarf apple trees in our Pick-Your-Own Orchard.
+In an effort to provide the growing community with a fresh, local commodity, and to preserve the farm land from being developed, they have rejuvenated the existing orchards with over 5,000 dwarf and semi dwarf apple trees in our Pick-Your-Own Orchard.

 It’s a lovely farmstand; quaint but organized with a pretty healthy amount of items for sale.
 During our visit, the place was crowded and there was a buzz in the air.
 It sort of felt like those of us who knew about Beardsley’s enough to be there were part of a secret club of cool people.

-Here, you can watch the workers dump freshly picked apples into the cider press and follow the process from beginning to end.
-And speaking of apples, these guys grow a ton of varieties, so their cider is a perfect mix of tart and sweet.
+You can watch the workers dump freshly picked apples into the cider press and follow the process from beginning to end.
+And speaking of apples, these guys grow a ton of varieties for you to pick, so their cider is a perfect mix of tart and sweet.

 Our press is a state-of-the-art system with built-in high pressure washers to keep it clean and sanitary.
 At the end of each day of pressing we completely wash down the mill and sanitize the entire room.
 This is one of the reasons we think our cider tastes better.